Design is not decoration: why brand systems are the most misunderstood asset in business

 Same logo size.

-Coherent brands adapt without losing identity.
+Rigid brands snap when stretched.
+Coherent brands adapt without losing themselves.

 The stronger the system, the braver the creative work.